 Whiskey, weed, and Warren Zevon.
 It’s the ritual of Hank Moody, the protagonist in Californication, after finishing a book.
 The series introduced me to Zevon, the cult artist who never received the recognition he deserved while still alive.

-Zevon remained a one-hit-wonder for a wider audience with Werewolves of London (Yes, that’s the origin of melody in Kid Rock’s Sweet Home Alabama).
+Zevon remained a one-hit-wonder for a wider audience with Werewolves of London (Yes, that’s the origin of the melody in Kid Rock’s Sweet Home Alabama).
 Then, in 2003, he passed away after battling lung cancer.

 On his last record, The Wind, Zevon deals with his incoming death and his legacy, also following through with his reputation for black humour: He covers Knockin’ On Heaven’s Door.
 And as a heartbreaking ending of the album, Keep Me in Your Heart is like a final wish, a letter to the world and people he leaves behind.
 It’s a beautiful token, not depressing or in denial.
 Zevon sings with clarity and honesty in his voice.
 A song that gives consolation to the grieving.